Bao Xu: Campaigns and death

-Bao Xu is appointed as one of the leaders of the Liangshan infantry after the 108 Stars of Destiny came together in what is called the Grand Assembly.
-He participates in the campaigns against the Liao invaders and rebel forces in Song territory following amnesty from Emperor Huizong for Liangshan.
+Bao Xu is appointed as a commander of the Liangshan infantry after the 108 Heroes are fully assembled.
+He participates in the campaigns against the Liao invaders and rebel forces in Song territory after the outlaws receive amnesty from Emperor Huizong.

-In the battle of Hangzhou in the campaign against Fang La, Bao Xu and Li Kui are assigned to attack the city's north gate.
-After slaying the enemy officer Lian Ming, Bao Xu charges into the city where he finds himself surrounded by hiding troops.
-He is sliced in two by the enemy general Shi Bao.
+During the final campaign against Fang La's rebel forces, Bao Xu and Li Kui are assigned to attack the north gate at the battle of Hangzhou.
+Bao Xu, after slaying the enemy warrior Lian Ming, is eager to gain the top credit for victory so he charges into the city once the gate is open.
+However, he ends up falling into an ambush and getting sliced in two by the enemy commander Shi Bao.